 Examples of some common reasonable religious accommodations include flexible scheduling, voluntary shift substitutions or swaps, job reassignments and modifications to workplace policies or practices.

-While there are a number of potential issues that can come with the holiday season, you can avoid potential mistakes.
+While there are a number of potential issues that can come with company holidays, you can avoid potential mistakes.

 Take the time to make thoughtful decisions.
 By making sure your entire workforce feels appreciated and valued for who they are, no matter their background or beliefs, you’ll keep your employees engaged and avoid liabilities all at once.

 Download our complimentary e-book, Employment Law: Are you putting your business at risk?, for more HR compliance pointers.